sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ## create the ingress resource to make the applications vailable at /wear and /watch om the ingress service

-## create the ingress in the app-space ns
+create the ingress in the app-space ns:
 - configure correct backend servive for /wear
 - configure correct backend service for /watch
 - configure backend port for /wear service